person142/spycial/README.md

-# special
+# Spycial

-Special is a collection of special functions written in pure Python and accelerated by Numba.
+Spycial is a collection of special functions written in pure Python and accelerated by Numba.
 The goals are to

 - make functionality comparable to SciPy's special module accessible